neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 5 - SageMaker/README.md

 ![](images/08-setup-vpc-2.png)

-Select the Default VPC and select the subnet.
+Select the Default VPC and select the subnet and click on Submit.

 You'll now get a message that it's deploying the SageMaker domain.
 That will take a few minutes.